lgngrvs/technical/markdown/information-and-statistics.md

 One thing we can talk about is *entropy.* Entropy in information theory describes something like, "How predictable is this distribution?
 How *surprised* will I be on average by an outcome?"
 In general, entropy measures the predictability of a distribution.
 (This is not a notion limited to information theory.
 For example, in statistical mechanics, the entropy of a particular macrostate/thermodynamic state is the number of possible microstates that could produce that macrostate — in other words, the unpredictability of the precise arrangements of atoms for a given macrostate; the unpredictability of the particular positions of atoms, summed over the distribution of all of them.)

-Intuitively, to talk about how much we expect to be surprised given a distribution of the probabilities of possible outcomes of an event, we can do a simple expected value calculation: take the sum of the information content of each possible outcome, weighted by the probability of the outcome.
+Intuitively, to talk about **how much we expect to be surprised** given a distribution of the probabilities of possible outcomes of an event, we can do a simple expected value calculation: take the sum of the information content of each possible outcome, weighted by the probability of the outcome.

-Hence, we can describe Shannon entropy (information-theoretic entropy, that is) for a probability distribution $X$ using the following formula:
+Hence, we can describe "expected surprise", AKA Shannon entropy ($H$[^1], for a probability distribution $X$ using the following formula:
 $$ H(X) =\sum_{\text{all outcomes in x}} \text{P(outcome)} \cdot  \text{Info if outcome occurs}$$

 Written in variables:
 $$H(X) =\sum_{x \in X} P(x) \space \log_2 \frac{1}{P(x)}$$
 or $$ H(X) =-\sum_{x \in X} P(x) \space \log_2P(x) $$
 where $X$ is a distribution of individual events $x$ and $P(x)$ is the probability you assign to the event.
 Hence, this sum represents going across each possible event in the distribution and computing the value $P(x) * \log_2(1/P(x)$ — corresponding to the info given by an outcome, weighted by how likely it is — then summing that up for each distribution.

 ![Entropy Distribution](entropy-distribution.png)
 ***Fig 2:** The graph of $-x * \log_2(x)$, which you can call the "expected surprisal" — the probability of the outcome occurring times the surprise that you would receive if it did occur.
 Notice how the graph is skewed right, but low-probability events, even though they have high surprisal, will have low expected surprisal because they're so unlikely.*